 Randall S. Rich

-Randy represents all segments of the energy and utility industries before the FERC, the U.S. Department of Energy (DOE), and state public utility commissions.
-He provides comprehensive legal counsel on natural gas regulation and policy, pipeline and utility ratemaking, tariffs, certificates and abandonment; natural gas transportation, gathering, marketing and trading; Natural Gas Act exemptions for Hinshaw pipelines, production and gathering, and plant lines; enforcement of and compliance with the Natural Gas Act (NGA), Natural Gas Policy Act of 1978 (NGPA), and FERC regulations including compliance counseling and training; natural gas business transactions and contracting, including NAESB agreements; Presidential Permits for cross-border facilities; DOE energy grants, loans, and loan guarantees; renewable natural gas transactions; pipeline interconnections; and oil pipeline regulation and waivers under the Interstate Commerce Act (ICA).
-Randy was at the forefront of the development of an Asset Management Arrangement (AMAs) exception to FERC's natural gas capacity release rules and has negotiated AMAs and successfully obtained numerous waivers of those regulations for a variety of both the releasing and replacement shippers.
+Randy represents all segments of the energy and utility industries before FERC, the U.S. Department of Energy, and state public utility commissions.
+He provides comprehensive legal counsel on natural gas regulation and policy, pipeline and utility ratemaking, tariffs, certificates and abandonment; natural gas transportation, gathering, marketing and trading; Natural Gas Act exemptions for Hinshaw pipelines, production and gathering, and plant lines; enforcement of and compliance with the Natural Gas Act (NGA), Natural Gas Policy Act of 1978 (NGPA), and FERC regulations; natural gas business transactions; Presidential Permits for cross-border facilities; renewable natural gas transactions; and oil pipeline regulation and waivers under the Interstate Commerce Act (ICA).

 Honors & Distinctions

-• Recognized by The Best Lawyers in America® for Energy Law, Energy Regulatory Law, and Oil and Gas Law (2020-present)
+• Included in The Best Lawyers in America® for Energy Law, Energy Regulatory Law, and Oil and Gas Law (2020-present)

 • The Best Lawyers in America® “Lawyer of the Year” in Washington, D.C. for Energy Regulatory Law (2022)

-• Recognized by Chambers USA since 2009 as a leading lawyer in Nationwide Energy: Oil & Gas (Regulatory and Litigation), and since 2017 in the Chambers Global Guide in the same category
+• Recognized by Chambers USA since 2009 as a leading lawyer in Nationwide Energy: Oil & Gas (Regulatory and Litigation), and since 2017 in Chambers Global in the same category

 • Rated AV® Preeminent™ 5.0 out of 5 by Martindale-Hubbell